 I’m Founding Member of the International Guild of Realism (IGOR), Signature Member and Member at Large of the International Society of Acrylic Painters (ISAP), and Honorary Member of the National Acrylic Painters’ Association (NAPA) of the UK.

-My paintings can be found in several museum catalogs, such as The Reality of Things: Trompe l’Oeil in America (published by the Vero Beach Museum of Art), We Are Food (published by Museum Jan Cunen), Arte y Libertad XII (published by Galería Artelibre), and Painting Today / Pintando Hoy (published by the MEAM, the European Museum of Modern Art).
+My paintings can be found in several museum catalogs, including The Reality of Things: Trompe l’Oeil in America (published by the Vero Beach Museum of Art), We Are Food (published by Museum Jan Cunen), Arte y Libertad XII (published by Galería Artelibre), Painting Today / Pintando Hoy (published by the MEAM, the European Museum of Modern Art), Mímesis (published by the MEAM), and 25º Aniversario Galería Artelibre (published by the MEAM).

 My sculptures were published in the Dutch book entitled Beeldend Wassenaar, and my illustrations appeared in the children’s book entitled Artikel 12* published by the Center for Peace in Belgium.

-My paintings have been included in Lexi Sundell’s book Acrylic Artist's Guide to Exceptional Colour and Rhéni Tauchid's book Acrylic Painting Mediums & Methods.
+My paintings have been included in Lexi Sundell’s book Acrylic Artist's Guide to Exceptional Colour, Rhéni Tauchid's book Acrylic Painting Mediums & Methods, and the new edition of the Encyclopedia of Acrylic Painting Techniques (Quarto Publishing).

-book Painting in Acrylics: The Indispensable Guide (Firefly Books, published in the U.S. and Canada) became available in November 2014.
+My book Painting in Acrylics: The Indispensable Guide (Firefly Books, published in the U.S. and Canada) became available in November 2014.
+It is currently available in its 7th edition.
 The same book entitled Complete Guide to Painting in Acrylics (Search Press, published in the U.K. and Australia) became available in December 2014.

-The Dutch language version of my book, De Complete Gids voor Acrylverf - Professionele Technieken voor Traditionele Toepassingen (Uitgeverij Librero, published in the Netherlands and Belgium), became available in September of 2015.
+The Dutch language version of my book, De Complete Gids voor Acrylverf - Professionele Technieken voor Traditionele Toepassingen (Uitgeverij Librero, published in the Netherlands and Belgium), became available in September of 2015 and is currently sold out.

-The Spanish version, Guía completa de pintura al acrílico - Técnicas profesionales para la aplicación tradicional (Ilus Books, Spain) was published in June of 2017.
+The Spanish version, Guía completa de pintura al acrílico - Técnicas profesionales para la aplicación tradicional (Ilus Books, Spain) was published in June of 2017, also sold out.
 Additional translations in various other languages are tentatively expected in the future.

-My paintings are represented by Plus One Gallery, in London, UK & the Simie Maryles Gallery, in Provincetown, Massachusetts, US.
+My paintings are represented by Plus One Gallery, in London, UK, Anthony Brunelli Fine Arts, in Binghamton, US, and the Simie Maryles Gallery, in Provincetown, Massachusetts, US.

 I currently live and work in Antwerp, Belgium.